-Our graduating students study the International Baccalaureate Programme and our results are consistently above the Global Average Point Score.
-2017 was no exception to this with our Average Point Score being 33 compared to the Global Average of 30.
-In addition to this impressive overall performance, many of our students had notable personal successes which reflected their determination and capabilities as learners – one student scored 42 out of a possible 45, a feat only a small percentage of IBDP students worldwide ever obtain.
+Our graduating students study the International Baccalaureate Diploma Programme and our results are consistently above the Global Average Point Score.
+2019/20 was no exception to this with our Average Point Score of 34.
+In addition to this impressive overall performance, many of our students had notable personal successes which reflected their determination and capabilities as learners – one of our students scored 42 points, three scored 41 points and two scored 40 points out of a possible 45, a feat only a small percentage of IBDP students worldwide ever obtain.
+This is the level required to gain admission to the world’s elite universities such as Cambridge, Oxford, Harvard and Stanford.
 Our students rise to the demands of this challenging qualification and make significant progress, both academically and personally.
-Their academic success has given them a gateway to top universities around the world such as Yonsei in South Korea, the Los Angeles Film School, Warwick and Durham Universities in the UK.

-Academic success is also evident at iGCSE with 42% of our students achieveing A* to A grades in 2017.
-Overall 86% passed with A* to C grades, that compares to just 66.3% in the UK.
+Academic success is also evident at iGCSE with 43% of our students achieving A* to A (7-9) grades in 2019/20, the UK averaged 27%.
+Overall 88% of Regents students passed with A* to C grades.
 As with IBDP, there were many notable individual successes: students achieving A and A* grades in all subjects and, equally as significant, students who achieve pass grades through determination, grit and resilience.